-Because the Federal Maritime Commission (FMC) classifies both NVOCCs and freight forwarders as Ocean Transport Intermediaries (OTIs), it can get a little convoluted.
+Because the Federal Maritime Commission (FMC) classifies both NVOCCs and freight forwarders as Ocean Transport Intermediaries (OTIs), it can get a little complicated.
 What this means is that they are both typically involved in ensuring the safe and timely transportation and storage of items for their customers.
-This includes handling the necessary filings, paperwork and customs clearances, as well as tracking the goods as they are moved.
+This includes handling the necessary filings, paperwork, and Customs clearances, as well as tracking the goods as they are moved.

-The way that they differ from standard shipping companies is that neither NVOCCs nor freight forwarders traditionally own or operate their own equipment nor vehicles.
-They are essentially two different types of cargo consolidators, working as middlemen between smaller companies who want reliable shipping at reasonable rates and carriers who often don’t like dealing with low TEU volume shippers.
+The way they differ from standard shipping companies is that neither NVOCCs nor freight forwarders traditionally own or operate their own assets.
+They are essentially two different types of cargo consolidators, working as middlemen between smaller companies who want reliable shipping at reasonable rates and carriers who often don’t like dealing with low volume shippers.

 What is an NVOCC?

 Non-Vessel-Operating Common Carrier (NVOCC) is a company that provides all the same kind of ocean transportation services as a regular carrier without operating the vessel being used.

 Instead, they enter into volume-based ocean freight arrangements with various shipping lines that run on the desired trade lanes and set their own tariffs for selling space on these liner services.
 NVOCCs issue their own bill of lading, which serves as a contract of carriage between the shipper and the consignee.
 For clarity, Trailer Bridge provides ocean services throughout the Caribbean on its owned assets.
 Beyond the Caribbean and North America, Trailer Bridge utilizes and coordinates with its trusted international partnerships to ensure seamless shipments for customers.